 Repayments: recover over-repayment: introduction

-The majority of over-repayments made to SA taxpayers arise because of errors or mistakes made on returns by taxpayers or because of capture errors made by operators when capturing returns.
+The majority of over-repayments made to SA taxpayers arise because of errors or mistakes made on returns by taxpayers or because of capture errors made by operators when capturing returns or occasionally it may be because the wrong amount has been entered for a Freestanding Credit.
 These over-repayments are usually identified by processing offices and are recovered automatically through the SA record or by the formal ‘DRIER’ (Duty Repaid In Error Refunded) clerical procedures.

 On occasion it can be the taxpayer that initially draws an over-repayment to the attention of the processing office following receipt or non-receipt of their repayment.
 In cases where the taxpayer advises that they have received an over-repayment, they should be advised to act immediately and return the payable order if not yet cashed.
 If the payable order has already been cashed or the over-repayment was sent by BACS, they should be advised to make payment of the over-repaid amount immediately.